-Responsibilities regarding suspensions and permanent exclusions are delegated to the governing board consisting of at least 3 governors.
+Responsibilities regarding suspensions and permanent exclusions are delegated to a committee of the governing board consisting of at least 3 governors.

-The governing board has a duty to consider parents' representations about a suspension or permanent exclusion.
+The governing board has a duty to consider parents'/carers' representations about a suspension or permanent exclusion.
 It has a duty to consider the reinstatement of a suspended or permanently excluded pupil (see sections 5 and 6) in certain circumstances.